stubbscroll/CARDGAME/readme.txt

-this is a card game which is suspiciuously similar to another card game, and the goal is to clone its functionality as well as making new functionality and customizability.
+this is a card game which is suspiciously similar to another card game, and the goal is to clone its functionality as well as making new functionality and customizability.